 Note: Certain member information for elected and appointed officials is exempt from the confidentiality rule.
 Also, if asked, the Retirement Agency may state whether an individual is receiving a pension or not.

 Conflicts

-Division II of the State Personnel and Pensions Article of the Annotated Code of Maryland, and Title 22 of the Code of Maryland Regulations control in resolving questions regarding policies and benefits of SRPS on those member contributions.
+Division II of the State Personnel and Pensions Article of the Annotated Code of Maryland and Title 22 of the Code of Maryland Regulations control in resolving questions regarding the policies and benefits of the SRPS.